- Field mice have coats of two colors and furless tails – while house mice are generally one color with longer tails.

 The Main Differences Between Field Mouse vs House Mouse

-There are key differences between a field mouse vs house mouse.
-Field mice have a brown or gray coat with a white underbelly, while house mice are always just one single solid color throughout their bodies.
+There are key differences between a field mouse and vs house mouse.
+Field mice have a brown or gray coat with a white underbelly, while house mice always have just one single solid color throughout their bodies.
 A house mouse also has larger ears, eyes, and a longer tail when compared to a field mouse, and field mouse tails don’t have hair.
 Both field mice and house mice exhibit different behaviors from one another as well, including their preferred habitats.

 But this is just the beginning of our discussion regarding their key differences.
 Let’s dive in and learn more about these rodents and how they differ from one another in more detail.